peter-rosendahl/prjona/README.md

   3. Projects should have name input in top of page.

 # Version Log

+### [0.0.1.03] - 10/04/2024
+- Changed data handling to be Project class instead.
+- Modified AsyncStorage to save entire project.
+- Released v1.2 (102) to Google Play.
+- Re-installed ReactNative project for latest versions.

 ### [0.0.1.02] - 10/10/2021
 - Added Textarea input for notes.